 As you must already know if you are a regular reader of this blog, secrets are digital authentication credentials (API keys, certificates, tokens, etc.) that are used in applications, services, or infrastructures.
 Developers working with code will often keep keys and passwords for various resources in an insecure location to make it easier to change the code, but doing so often results in the information mistakenly being published.

 In our 2021 edition of the State of Secrets Sprawl, we actually found more than 6 million secrets exposed during 2021 alone, doubling the number from the previous year.
 Many of these credentials are unfortunately valuable corporate secrets that represent a serious cyber threat.

-Here is the point: even if an MSP doesn't contribute to any open source repository, chances are its developers do.
+Here is the point: even if an MSP doesn't contribute to any open-source repository, chances are its developers do.
 An organization does not need to have an official presence on GitHub to be vulnerable!

 Therefore a service provider puts its clients at significant risk if it ignores the attack surface of publicly accessible source code.
-From a reputational point of view, a leaked credential on GitHub giving access to customer data, services, or any kind of infrastructure could be one of the worst scenario.
+From a reputational point of view, a leaked credential on GitHub giving access to customer data, services, or any kind of infrastructure could be one of the worst scenarios.
 Failing to assess the threats existing out on the open Internet and manage their exposure could represent an existential risk to MSPs.